Updated December 27, 2018

 Whether you’re booking Carthay Circle or grabbing a corn dog at the Stage Door Cafe, have a plan for where you’ll dine that evening.

-If your budget allows – and the schedule provides – I recommend booking a dining package for Fantasmic! or World of Color.
+If your budget allows – and the schedule provides – I recommend booking a dining package for Fantasmic! or World of Color if they’re showing while you’re visiting.
 This is a fun way to kick off your trip and will allow you to cross a big show off your list.

 To see what’s showing while you’re at Disneyland, visit this link and change the calendar to your dates.
 Disneyland is sometimes a bit late with adding entertainment to the schedule, so keep checking back until your dates provide information.